• Skip to primary navigation

 Apple, the maker of world class and popular iPhone smartphone is extremely sensitive with technology that they adopt.
 They always prefer the best, for example – take the case of iPhone 6S which is only powered with 2 Gigs of RAM, although we have smartphone with 4 GB RAM and Galaxy C9 Pro smartphone is one such exception powered with 6 GB RAM.
 The latest iPhone 7 and iPhone 7 Plus are more powerful.
 As such Apple is extremely careful regarding what accessories or cable that you use.iPhone original cable vs fake cable

 One of my friend send me this screenshot after he purchased USB cable for iPhone at local store.
 He brought it because it was much cheaper than original iPhone USB Cable but when he connected iPhone 6 for charging he was surprised to see USB cable isn’t working.
 Further there is notification on his iPhone which reads – “This cable or accessory is not certified and may not work reliably with this iPhone.”
-The screenshot is shown below –
+The screenshot is shown below –Certified iPhone cable

 When you see this error, you don’t have any other option to fix it, just the Dismiss message.
 Ofcourse it’s straight-forward that you should only use certified cables and accessories while dealing with Apple products.